brook-g/effective-octo-goggles/_posts/2024-05-10-bookshelf.md

 layout: post
 subtitle: a short list of books i'm interested in
 ---
-This website is somewhat a way to keep myself accountable, cultivate clarity, and share what's on my mind in hopes that you can benefit from it.
-This article will become a page of its own in the future.

-Admittedly, I am not an avid reader as I'd like to be, yet.
-Reading helps me understand life and living better.
-And I am sharing my recommendation in hopes it helps you too.
+Admittedly, I am not an avid reader as I'd like to be.
+Below, I have shared my book recommendations along with how much of it I have read.
+If you found any of these recommendations interesting, want to recommend me some books, or simply want to discuss ideas, reach out to me on [Twitter](https://twitter.com/MrBrookG).

-This article will be modified in the future.
+This post will be updated.

+---
+{: .hr3}

-Books I've fully read and recommend:
+### Books I've fully read and recommend:

 - [Between the World and Me](https://www.goodreads.com/book/show/25489625-between-the-world-and-me)
 - [The Road to Character](https://www.goodreads.com/book/show/22551809-the-road-to-character?from_search=true&from_srp=true&qid=1y30EvSPJJ&rank=1)